In Honor of Product Management Day, Here’s a History Lesson—and an Offer You Can’t Refuse

 Take Advantage of our 15% Off Sale and Shop Our Courses

-- Understanding the market need: First and foremost, it’s the Product Manager’s responsibility to understand and define what the market needs and what type of product or product features will solve the problems and pain points of the target audience.
+- Understand the market need for products and services: First and foremost, it’s the Product Manager’s responsibility to understand and define what the market needs and what type of product or product features will solve their target audience’s problems and pain points.
 This process requires research and competitive analysis, reading and processing customer feedback, and identifying trends.

-- Defining the product: The Product Manager is heavily involved in determining what features and functionality to focus on—a huge responsibility that can either make or break a company’s ability to generate revenue.
-After coming to a conclusion about what a product will be and how it will answer a market need, the Product Manager works closely with the Product Development team to determine what features will not only make the product differentiated and marketable, but are feasible to develop.
+- Define the product and its features: The Product Manager is heavily involved in determining what features and functionalities to focus on—a huge responsibility that can either make or break a company’s ability to generate revenue.
+After creating an assumption on what a product will be and how it will answer a market need, the Product Manager works closely with the Product Development team to determine what features will not only make the product differentiated and marketable, but are feasible to develop.

-- Defining success: Product Managers must create a business case that sets goals and provides business justification to get buy-in from upper management, and a roadmap that outlines the development schedule.
+- Drive product strategy and roadmap: Product Managers must create a business case that sets goals and justifies buy-in from upper management, as well as a roadmap outlining the development schedule.
 Once the product roadmap is approved, there’s more hard work ahead.
 Creating a formal launch plan and forecast, developing a pricing strategy, planning marketing and launch activities, and conducting briefings are all part of bringing the product or new feature to market.

-- Overseeing development: During development, Product Managers work closely with developers and engineers, tracking the progress of new features and evaluating whether they produce the expected results.
-When development schedules change—as they almost always do—Product Managers act as messengers, relaying updates to other departments, and revising forecasts and schedules accordingly.
-Following a launch, Product Managers start the process over again, tracking the market response to a product or new feature, gathering additional feedback, and fine-tuning future development plans.
+- Oversee development: During development, Product Managers work closely with developers and engineers, tracking the progress of new features and evaluating whether they produce the expected results.
+When development schedules change—as they almost always do—Product Managers act as messengers, relaying updates to other departments and revising forecasts and schedules accordingly.
+Following a launch (and hopefully celebrating the team’s success!), Product Managers start the process over again, tracking the market response to a product or new feature, gathering additional feedback, and fine-tuning future development plans.

-- Dealing with data: In today’s data-driven world, Product Managers must be experts at analyzing data, and gleaning actionable insights.
+- Be data- and tech-savvy: In today’s data-driven world, Product Managers must be experts at analyzing data and gleaning actionable insights.
 They must also be adept at using a variety of software platforms, from Project Management tools such as Asana or Jira, to road-mapping software like ProductPlan, data analytics platforms like Google Analytics, and customer survey tools such as SurveyMonkey or TypeForm—all in addition to standard business applications, presentation software, and CRM tools.

-- Acting as an advocate: Product Managers must be master multi-taskers.
+- Multitask all day: Product Managers must be master multitaskers.
 During a typical day, they may meet with senior management to discuss high-level business objectives, present market research, answer questions about product development, or go over the product roadmap.
-Then, they may transition to granular discussions about certain product features with developers and engineers.
-After that, they may jump on a sales call to present the product to a prospect and convince them to buy, or review marketing materials to ensure the writers got the messaging right.
+Then, they might transition to granular discussions about certain product features with developers and engineers.
+After they may jump on a sales call to present the product to a prospect and convince them to buy, or review marketing materials to ensure the writers got the messaging just right.

-- Taking center stage: Product Managers are often asked to participate in forums, webinars, events, and training sessions, as well, which requires excellent communication and presentation skills, and even a bit of stage presence.
-And, they must be skillful mediators who problem-solve and make sure the needs of various teams within the organization are met.
+- Evangelize and problem-solve: Product Managers are often asked to participate in forums, webinars, events, and training sessions, as well, which require excellent communication and presentation skills—and even a bit of stage presence.
+They must also be skillful mediators who can problem-solve both structurally and on the fly and make sure the needs of various teams within their organization are met.

-For more than 20 years, 280 Group has been at the forefront of the continued evolution of the Product Manager role, partnering with enterprises and individuals to advance both the role and the measurable impact it has on product and organizational success.
-That’s why it goes without saying that we’re eager to celebrate Product Management Day—in a big way!
+280 Group has been at the forefront of the continued evolution of the Product Manager role for two decades.
+We partner with enterprises and individuals to advance the role of Product Management and maximize the positive impact Product Managers have on the success of an organization and its products. product and organizational success.

 Spend some time learning about our courses and how you can further your career as a Product Manager with 280 Group, no matter what level you’re at today.